catherine-v/taxfix-challenge/README.md

 and removes from S3 so the next job will not upload the same data causing unnecessary duplication.
 In a real project it might be beneficial not to remove data from S3, but keep uploaded files in a separate bucket.

-The script is scheduled to run every 5 minutes.
+This script is scheduled to run every 5 minutes.

 ## Visualization

-Data visualization highly depends on requirements and tools & processes which are already in use by the company.
+Data visualization highly depends on requirements and tools/processes which are already in use by the company.
-Tools like [Tableau](https://www.tableau.com/) are often become a choice of bigger companies, other tools like [D3](https://d3js.org/) allow in-house development of interactive graphics.
+Tools like [Tableau](https://www.tableau.com/) often become a choice of bigger companies, other tools like [D3](https://d3js.org/) allow in-house development of interactive graphics.

 Since no specific information was given in the challenge for this part, I've decided to provide a simple visualization via matplotlib.
 Each time `visualize.py` script runs it saves resulting graphs as files in the same directory for further reference.